JulianStJohn/julianstjohn.github.io/_articles/sdet.md

 ---
 topic: testing
-title: SDET and other atrocious names for testers
+title: Titles for testers
 layout: default
-published: yes
+published: no
 ---